marceloslacerda/homestuck-greasymonke/README.md

-# homestuck-greasymonke
+# homestuck-greasymonkey
-greasymonkey scripts for homestuck
+greasymonkey scripts for homestuck to make it suck less.